jarrydcarelse/221267_Carelse_Jarryd_DV200_FinalDeliverable/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code for personal and commercial purposes.

 Contact
-If you have any questions or inquiries about the Dentist Practice Management System, feel free to contact [Your Name] at [your@email.com].
+If you have any questions or inquiries about the Dentist Practice Management System, feel free to contact Jarryd at jarrydcarelse@gmail.com.
 We appreciate your interest and support!